 You won’t be eligible for the retiree plan if you miss the 60-day window to apply, but there may still be other plan options available for you.

 When looking for a benefits plan, consider the application process.
 While you can call a benefits provider to learn more and apply, you can also usually find answers to your questions and start the application process on their website.
-For example, Alberta Blue Cross® offers an easy and seamless experience, either entirely online or with a benefits specialist over the phone.Start your health and dental benefit plan quote
+For example, Alberta Blue Cross® offers an easy and seamless experience, either entirely online or with a benefits consultant over the phone.Start your health and dental benefit plan quote

 Preparing to travel when you retire